openearth/sealevel/notebooks/analysis/gtsm/README.md

 These are preliminary results, intended for evaluation with other scientists.
 Make sure you take into account the following:

-- These results are based on GTSM 4.0, we expect to create an update version based on 4.1.
+- These results are based on GTSM 4.0, we expect to create an updated version based on 4.1.
 Version 4.1 should have a better internal tide model, which should improve reanalysis results in general.